 To add linguistic variety to the questions, we generated template paraphrases from the question templates with manual paraphrasing and the help of machine learning models.
-Before paraphrasing, we ensure that the templates do not contain any domain-specific expressions, creating the paraphrasing process departing from the healthcare domain to leverage general-domain tools.
+Before paraphrasing, we ensure that the templates do not contain any domain-specific expressions, making the paraphrasing process depart from the healthcare domain to leverage general-domain tools.
 The overall procedure is as follows:

 \begin{enumerate}[leftmargin=5.5mm] \item Human paraphrasing is first conducted to add more high-quality templates, averaging 21 paraphrases per question template. \item Based on the human paraphrases, more paraphrases are generated using machine learning models, such as T5 paraphrasers~\cite{prithivida2021styleformer, prithivida2021parrot, alisetti2021t5} and multilingual translation models for back-translation~\cite{fan2021beyond, tang2020multilingual}. \item The paraphrases that are too different from the original meaning are filtered using a duplicate question detection model, specifically RoBERTa-large~\cite{liu2019roberta} trained on the Quora duplicate question detection dataset. \item The paraphrases are ranked by the perplexity score from GPT-Neo 1.3B~\cite{gao2020pile} per question template and disregarded if they are too similar to the other paraphrases with lower perplexity.
 The Levenshtein distance is used to detect lexical similarity. \item The final paraphrases are reviewed by crowd workers to rate the quality of the paraphrases.
 In our case, we collaborated with a crowd-sourcing company named Selectstar\footnote{\url{https://selectstar.ai/en}}.
 Three groups of annotators were assigned to this task and marked a pass or fail for each paraphrase sample.
 The samples with unanimous pass marks were considered the final machine-paraphrased templates, leaving 47 paraphrases per template on average. \end{enumerate}